nirupamsingha2000-blip/nirupam-/README.md

 	1. Deploy the site on Netlify and enable Functions.
 	2. Move or adapt the handler to accept Form POSTs and integrate with an email provider.

+SendGrid example
+--
+- The sample function includes a SendGrid example.
+To enable it:
+	1. Create a SendGrid API key and add it to your Netlify site settings as `SENDGRID_API_KEY`.
+	2. Set `CONTACT_RECEIVER` and `SENDGRID_FROM` environment variables in Netlify to control the recipient and sender.

+Netlify automated deploy via GitHub Actions
+--
+- A workflow `deploy-netlify.yml` is included that uses the Netlify CLI to deploy the repo root when pushing to `main`.
+- You must add two repository secrets in GitHub: `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID`.
+See Netlify docs for creating a personal access token and retrieving your site ID.

 Analytics
 --
 - To add analytics, replace the analytics placeholder in `index.html` with Plausible, Google Analytics, or your preferred provider's snippet.
 Keep privacy laws in mind (GDPR).